paul-hammant/tbd/content/monorepos/index.md

 Google and Facebook are the most famous organizations that rest development on a single conpany-wide trunk, that fits the monorepo design.

+{{< warning title="Risk of chaotic directory layout" >}}
+Google's co-mingled applications and services site within highly structured and uniform source trees.
+A Java developer from one project team, instantly recognizes the directory structure for another team's application or service.
+That goes across languages too.
+The design for the directory layout needs to be enforced globally.
+You can see that in the way that Buck and Bazel layout trees for production and test code.
+If you cannot overhaul the directory structure of your entire repository, you should not entertain a monorepo.
+{{< /warning >}}

 ## Third party dependencies

 With the monorepo model, there is a strong desire to have third-party binaries in source-control too.